-- 1. Integrate critical thinking and creativity to provide higher levels of leadership and practice in nursing and healthcare systems. - 2.
-Synthesize the impact of relationships between organizational and systems leadership as it relates to the implementation of quality and safe patient care delivery. - 3.
-Apply evidence-based methods, tools, performance measures and standards that relate to the integration of quality principles within complex care settings. - 4.
-Execute the change agent role by translating and disseminating quality evidence to resolve practice issues and improve outcomes. - 5.
-Implement the use of communication and patient care technologies to coordinate the delivery of integrated care across interdisciplinary healthcare teams. - 6.
-Advocate at the system level for policy transformation to improve health and health systems.
+- Integrate critical thinking and creativity to provide higher levels of leadership and practice in nursing and healthcare systems. - Synthesize the impact of relationships between organizational and systems leadership as it relates to the implementation of quality and safe patient care delivery. - Apply evidence-based methods, tools, performance measures and standards that relate to the integration of quality principles within complex care settings. - Execute the change agent role by translating and disseminating quality evidence to resolve practice issues and improve outcomes. - Implement the use of communication and patient care technologies to coordinate the delivery of integrated care across inter-disciplinary healthcare teams. - Advocate at the system level for policy transformation to improve health and health systems. - Execute effective communication to collaborate and consult with interprofessional teams to manage and coordinator care. - Integrate care across the continuum to provide patient-centered, culturally appropriate services to diverse populations through evidence-based planning, delivery, management and evaluation. - Develop advanced nursing practice interventions that influence direct and indirect care components to improve healthcare outcomes for individuals, populations and systems.